 The second level proved no more difficult from the first, and soon we had the entire backsplash finished.

 Step 3: Accessories

-It’s only been a week, but so far the stick-on backsplash is holding up very nicely and I’m thrilled by how easy it is wipe clean.
+So far the stick-on backsplash has been holding up very nicely, and I’m thrilled by how easy it is wipe clean.
 I love my new bathroom!